 God forbid a child is removed from the country and the removing parent refuses to return the child despite the orders of the Florida courts.
 In such a horrific situation, the other parent can invoke the Hague Convention in the country where the child is currently located.
 The Hague Convention is a multi-lateral treaty between over a hundred countries to respect the custody agreements of their fellow nations.
 In these cases, your Florida lawyer will have to work with a lawyer in the other country to coordinate a Hague Convention petition to have the children returned to Florida.

-To learn more about traveling with your children after a divorce contact my Naples, Florida law office for a free consultation with an experienced divorce attorney.
+To learn more about traveling with your children after a divorce contact my Naples, Florida family law office for a free consultation with an experienced divorce attorney.